Braid group actions on branched coverings and full exceptional sequences: Applications to Fukaya categories of surfaces

 \end{enumerate} In particular, the direct sum of objects corresponding to arcs of a full formal arc system is a formal generator of $\mathcal F_\infty(S,M,\nu)$.
 The product of basis morphisms in $\mathcal F_{\mathbb A}$ is concatenation of paths (and is zero if the paths cannot be concatenated).

 We call the category $\mathcal F(S,M,\nu):=H^0(\mathcal F_\infty(S,M,\nu))$ the \emph{topological Fukaya category} associated to the graded surface.
-Then $\mathcal F(S,M,\nu)$ is a triangulated category which is triangle equivalent to the derived category of graded gentle algebras arising from the full formal arc systems on the surface.
-There are nice descriptions of objects and morphisms in $\mathcal F(S,M,\nu)$, see the following result, where the first part is due to \cite{HKK17} and the second part (on morphisms) is due to \cite{IQZ20}.
+Then $\mathcal F(S,M,\nu)$ is a triangulated category which is triangle equivalent to the derived category of graded gentle algebras arising from the full formal arc systems on the surface. {There are nice descriptions of the indecomposable objects and morphisms between them in $\mathcal F(S,M,\nu)$, which we summarise in Theorem~\ref{lemma:hom-int}, where the first part is due to \cite{HKK17} and the second part (on morphisms) is due to \cite[Lemma 9]{T22}, see also \cite{IQZ20}.}

-\begin{theorem}\cite{HKK17,IQZ20} There is a bijection $X$ between the set of isotopy classes of graded curves $\{(I,c,\tilde{c})\}$ on $(S,M,\nu)$ with local system and the set of isomorphism classes of indecomposable objects $\{X_{c}\}$ in $\mathcal F(S,M,\nu)$.
-Furthermore, let $(I,c_1,\tilde{c}_1)$, $(I,c_2,\tilde{c}_2)$ be two graded curves which are not closed curves (and hence no local system is needed).
+\begin{theorem}\cite{HKK17,T22,IQZ20} There is a bijection $X$ between the set of isotopy classes of graded curves $\{(I,c,\tilde{c})\}$ on $(S,M,\nu)$ with local system and the set of isomorphism classes of indecomposable objects $\{X_{c}\}$ in $\mathcal F(S,M,\nu)$.
+Furthermore, let $(I_1,c_1,\tilde{c}_1)$, $(I_2,c_2,\tilde{c}_2)$ be two graded curves which are not closed curves (and hence no local system is needed).
 Then each index $\rho$ intersection between them induces a (non-trivial) morphism in $\Hom^\rho(X_{c_1}, X_{c_2})$.
 Moreover, when $c_1\neq c_2$, these morphisms form a basis for the $\Hom^\bullet$ space so that we have

 where

 is the number of geometric intersections between $c_1$ and $c_2$.
 When $c_1=c_2$, the shift of the identity map is the only extra base map which does not correspond to an intersection.
 In particular, a boundary path $\za$ from $c_1$ to $c_2$ is considered as an oriented intersection from $c_1$ to $c_2$ with index $|\za|$, which corresponds to a common endpoint on the boundary if they collapse to arcs on $S$. \end{theorem}